Natural Gas Heat vs Electrical Heat – Which is Cheaper – 2023

 Our Data Is From Late 2022 and 2023

 Energy costs have increased across the board due to global events.
-We are using residential electricity prices from Feb 2023, and natural gas prices from Nov 2022.
+We are using residential electricity prices from Sep 2023, and natural gas prices from Sep 2023.
 This is pretty updated, but of course, with a lag of a few months.
+The source of data is the EIA (the US Energy Information Administration) which computes “true costs” that includes both variable and fixed costs, including capacity charges, delivery charges, taxes etc.

 We also show that in the UK, natural gas heat is slightly cheaper than electric heat.
 The numbers work out differently because the cost of energy is very different.